 All books, music scores, audio/visual material and many of the periodicals located in the Armstrong Browning Library are listed in the library catalog and findable using OneSearch, a discovery resource that provides a single place to search most of the content available from the Baylor University Libraries' online catalog.
 BearCat terminals are located on the Library's main (second) floor, in the third-floor Library Services center, and in the Belew Scholars' Room.

 A Periodical Catalog located at the back of the main floor's John Leddy-Jones Research Hall indexes periodical articles and newspaper clippings regarding Robert and Elizabeth Barrett Browning and the Armstrong Browning Library.
 The periodical articles file is located on the right side of the catalog.
 These items are now listed in BearCat.
 The newspaper clippings file has blue-banded cards and is located on the left side of the catalog.
 These items do not appear in BearCat.
 Each file is indexed by author, title, and subject in one alphabetical listing.

 Original manuscripts and letters do not currently appear in BearCat but can be searched through the use of the online The Brownings: A Research Guide, card catalogs, printed finding aids, or an in-house database.

-The Brownings: A Research Guide is a freely available, comprehensive and fully annotated online research tool that facilitates the study of the works and lives of Robert and Elizabeth Barrett Browning and their circle.
+The Brownings: A Research Guide is a freely available, comprehensive online research tool that facilitates the study of the works and lives of Robert and Elizabeth Barrett Browning and their circle.

-The online Guide lists, in traditional bibliographical formats, all known Browning-related material--some 70,000 items--and draws on the Browning collection in the Armstrong Browning Library as well as other collections from around the world.
-It includes checklists of the Brownings' correspondence; a catalogue of their possessions: the poets' library, first works, presentation volumes, manuscripts, likenesses, works of art, household and personal effects, and other association items; contemporary reviews of their works; secondary source material relating to the Brownings (which are called supporting documents); and an unannotated bibliography of printed works that includes the Brownings' own writings as well as reference works, biographies, and criticism relating to the Brownings.
+The online Guide lists, bibliographically, all known Browning-related material--some 70,000 items--and draws on the Browning collection in the Armstrong Browning Library as well as other collections from around the world.
+It includes checklists of the Brownings' correspondence; a catalogue of their possessions: the poets' library, first works, presentation volumes, manuscripts, likenesses, works of art, household and personal effects, and other association items; contemporary reviews of their works; secondary source material relating to the Brownings (which are called supporting documents); and an unannotated bibliography of printed works that includes the poets' own writings as well as reference works, biographies, and criticism about the Brownings.

 The Guide includes two components that focus on members of the Brownings' circle.